iPlantCollaborativeOpenSource/atmo-cl/README.md

 atmo-cl
 =======

-A command line interface for Atmosphere.
+A command line interface for Atmosphere. *Deprecated*